razee-io/RemoteResourceS3Decrypt/README.md

 # This repo will be deprecated and unsupported starting February 2022

-Please move to using [RemoteResource](https://github.com/razee-io/RemoteResource) which now supports all capabilities of RemoteResourceS3 and [EncryptedResource](https://github.com/razee-io/EncryptedResource) for handling encrypted resources
+Please move to using [RemoteResource](https://github.com/razee-io/RemoteResource) which now supports s3 capabilities from RemoteResourceS3 and [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) for handling secret resources

 ## RemoteResourceS3Decrypt